Read summarized version with

 What is version history in documents?

 Version history in documents is a record of every change made to a file over time.
-It shows who made each modification, when it happened, and what was changed, so you can trace how a document evolved from start to finish.
+It shows who made each modification, when it happened, and what was changed, so you can follow a document from its first draft to its current state.

 How do I view version history?